Special tilting modules for algebras with positive dominant dimension: Recollements and homotopy categories

-where $\Omega(X)$ is the kernel of a minimal projective cover of $X$, and $\Omega^-(Y)$ is the cokernel of a minimal injective hull of $Y$; when $X\in\gen(\Pi)$, a minimal projective cover coincides with a minimal left $\add{\Pi}$-approximation as referred to in \cite{AR-CM}*{Thm.~5.2}, and the corresponding statement holds for $Y\in\cogen(\Pi)$.
+where $\Omega(X)$ is the kernel of a minimal projective cover of $X$, and $\Omega^-(Y)$ is the cokernel of a minimal injective hull of $Y$; for $X\in\gen(\Pi)$, such a projective cover is a minimal left $\add{\Pi}$-approximation as referred to in \cite[Thm.~5.2]{AR-CM}, and the corresponding statement holds for $Y\in\cogen(\Pi)$.